PhyloSketch App User Manual

 7.3 Node Labels Formatting Panel

-This panel provides options for formatting node labels.
-The following items are available:
+This panel provides options for formatting node labels:

 7.4 Edge Style Panel

-This panel provides options for customizing the appearance and properties of edges.
-The following items are available:
+This panel provides options for customizing the appearance and properties of edges:

 7.5 Edge Labels Panel

-This panel provides options for managing edge labels, including weights, support values, and probabilities.
-The following items are available:
+This panel provides options for managing edge labels, including weights, support values, and probabilities:

 7.6 Edge Label Style Panel

-This panel provides options for customizing the style and appearance of edge labels.
-The following items are available:
+This panel provides options for customizing the style and appearance of edge labels:

-This panel provides options for algorithmic drawing of the phylogeny.
+This panel provides options for algorithmic layout of the phylogeny.

 There are three choices for layout: